lulab/training/README.md

 # training

-We'll update this dir after every training class.
+We'll update this dir later.
 Before that, you may find the scripts in https://github.com/lulab/PI